Guest Post by: Gretchen Ardizzone at Shout Out Studio

 Other independent brewers, like Champion Brewing in Charlottesville, Virginia, have established label design contests in order to create a product that accurately reflects the uniqueness of their community and a design authentic to their story.
 Or, in the case of Rahr & Sons Brewing Co. in Fort Worth, they’ve made their label design competition an annual event celebrating their “Visionary Brew.”

 Crowdsourcing design is a great way to get consumers involved and gather ideas from a larger audience.
 From small brewers crowdfunding their brands to major industry leaders crowdsourcing innovative packaging design, there’s no denying the consumer is at the heart of making a relevant and desirable product, from getting off the ground to sustaining success.
-It’s worthwhile to note the importance the online community plays a role with engaging with consumers to inspire ideas for growth and continued innovation.
+It’s worthwhile to note the importance the online community plays with engaging with consumers to inspire ideas for growth and continued innovation.

 Photo Credit: Trevor Pritchard